akshitvjain/realtime-twitter-trends-analytics/README.md

 ![link](https://github.com/akshitvjain/realtime-twitter-trends-analytics/blob/master/images/pipeline-architecture.png)

 Kafka twitter streaming producer publishes streaming tweets to the ‘tweets-1’ topic in an Apache Kafka broker; the Apache Spark Streaming Context is subscribed to read the tweets from the 'tweets-1' topic.
-The Spark engine leverages Spark Streaming to perform batch processing on incoming tweets, and performs sentiment classification before storing the processed results in MySQL.
-Tableau connects to MySQL to retrieve the results and creates a live dashboard to analyze popularity and sentiment of trending topics on Twitter.
+The Spark engine leverages Spark Streaming to perform batch processing on incoming tweets, and performs sentiment classification before storing the processed results in the MySQL database.
+Tableau connects to MySQL Server to retrieve the results and creates a live dashboard to analyze popularity and sentiment of trending topics on Twitter.

 ## System Design

-The different components of the data pipeline, Kafka Twitter Streaming Producer, Apache Kafka, Apache Spark Streaming, MySQL and Tableau are run locally.
+The different components of the data pipeline, Kafka Twitter Streaming Producer, Apache Kafka, Apache Spark Streaming, MySQL Server and Tableau are run locally.

 <b> Kafka Twitter Streaming Producer: </b>